We aim to help you consider how to adapt your course assessments, along with potential alternatives to standard in-class

-To plan for the academic year, an Instructional Support Subcommittee on Assessment was formed from the Yale Faculty of Arts and Sciences (FAS) to provide guidance for Yale instructors in their uses of assessment.
+To plan assessments during remote instruction, an Instructional Support Subcommittee on Assessment was formed from the Yale Faculty of Arts and Sciences (FAS) to provide guidance for Yale instructors in their uses of assessment.
 Below we highlight a sample of assessment approaches developed by the Poorvu Center and the subcommittee to inspire creative and reliable solutions to assessing students remotely.
 You may also view the full list of recommendations in their subcommittee report.

 Considerations for Online Assessments